preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Transfer a document
 ************************
-You can transfer a document, or several if you like, from any other Documents library in this Team Site, to the Coontrolled Documents library.
+You can transfer a document, or several if you like, from any other Documents library in this Team Site, to the Coontrolled Documents library, and thus make them a Controlled Documents Draft.

 Do the following: